 TIP: for a western feel, select rawhide lamp shades with lacing, linen or burlap shades or shades with a cowboy print.
 Don't shy away from colored shades, such as red.
 Punched metal is definitely another option.

-► Pendant Lighting • Yet another alternative for bedside lighting are pendant lights, although they, too, require more effort to install.
-The pendant light below could be a really cute option and easily be used in a cowboy themed bedroom (even though the product title states kitchen or dining!).
+Pendant Lighting • Yet another alternative for bedside lighting are pendant lights, although they, too, require more effort to install.

 When it comes to accessories, there are an endless choice of options.
+Depending on your child's activities and hobbies, accessories will accumulate by themselves.
 Buy them or create your own.
-After time, decluttering will probably become more important than accessorizing!
+After time, decluttering will probably become more of a priority than accessorizing!

 If you are starting from scratch, the following accessories might be a good place to begin as they will not only add interest to a room but also serve a purpose:

-► DIY Accessories • Want to try your hand at making your own accessories?
-It can sometimes be amazingly easy to do.
+DIY accessories can not only be amazingly easy to create but a fun project for both you and your child.
 Use the following list of items to spark your imagination:

 Collage by Gemini Fox of following photos (clockwise):